-Call me cynical but when I hear somewhere described as a ‘must-visit’ I immediately lower my expectations.
+Call me cynical, but when I hear somewhere described as a ‘must-visit’ I immediately lower my expectations.
 This is what I did before our visit to Wadi Shab – one of the most popular wadi day trips from Muscat in Oman.

 But I was also ready to be disappointed after visiting the equally lauded but very commercial Wadi Bani Khalid a few weeks before.

 So, was it a waste of time?
-Did we bite off more than we could chew visiting with kids?
+Did we bite off more than we could chew visiting with our kids?
 Or did we have a brilliant time?

 In this post I’m going to share our experience of visiting Wadi Shab with our children along with some tips for doing it yourself.